CSIT285L

 5 Final Paper Info

-Remember that students with a course average of 80.00 or higher on Day 23 may request via email to be exempt from the final paper on that day.
-Exemptions are not automatic and must be requested by Day 23 at 8:00pm.
+Remember that students with a course average of 80.00 or higher on Day 23 may request via email to be exempt from the final paper on that day (not before).
+Exemptions are not automatic and must be requested on Day 23 (not before) between 12:01am and 8:00pm.
 Exemption grants or rejections will be sent by the professor within 24 hours.
-If you have a 79.99 average or lower, or do not send an exemption request by Day 23 at 8pm, you are expected to complete and submit the final paper.
+If you have a 79.99 average or lower, or do not send an exemption request on Day 23 by 8pm, you are expected to complete and submit the final paper.
+Exemption results in your final grade being reported as if the final paper were not part of the class (i.e., your weighted average as viewable in Canvas before the paper due date will be the same average after the paper due date).

 • No late final papers will be accepted.
 No emailed final papers will be graded.

-• Final papers must be submitted via blackboard by the date indicated on the syllabus.
+• Final papers must be submitted via Canvas by the date indicated on the syllabus.

 • You should clearly specify in the title of your final paper either “Scenario (+#)” or “News article.”